MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Shorten runtimes*: Consider shortening the runtime of specific processes in the preproduction stage to save money.
 Be cautious of new vulnerabilities that may arise, such as undetected memory leaks.
 - *Review licenses*.
 Review the licensing plans for your security tools.
 If the number of nodes varies significantly between your production and preproduction setups, reassess your needs to fine-tune costs without compromising on security.

+#### Consider endpoint emulation

+Cost optimization in a preproduction environment can be achieved using endpoint emulation or mock endpoints, particularly for expensive resources like GPUs.
+Identify the components or services in your preproduction environment that are most expensive or resource intensive.
+Use mock endpoints to simulate the responses of these costly components without invoking them.
+Tools like WireMock, Postman's mock server, or custom implementations can be used to simulate API responses.

+While emulation and mock endpoints help save costs, ensure they accurately represent the production environment to a sufficient degree for testing.
+Striking a balance between accuracy and cost helps avoid future issues in production.
+For example, if GPUs are a major cost factor, consider GPU emulation for tasks that don't require real GPU processing power in preproduction stages.
+Emulation may not fully represent the performance or quirks of real GPUs, so use it when exact GPU behavior isn't critical for preproduction testing.
 ## Azure facilitation

 **Governance.** Azure Policy allows you to limit resource types, SKUs, and instances by defining policy rules that enforce restrictions on the types of resources that can be deployed in your Azure environment.
 It helps you maintain control over the resources being provisioned and ensures compliance with your organization's policies and best practices.